‘Cocaine Bear’: How Knoxville helped inspire wild new movie - NewsBreak

 An unmanned Cessna airplane crashed into a mountain in North Carolina an hour after Thornton’s death in Knoxville, the Associated Press wrote .

 A key to the plane was found in his pocket.
-Clothes, maps of Jamaica and a pilot’s logbook bearing the Cessna’s number were found about 30 miles south of Atlanta days later.Beer, alcohol sale hours change in Pigeon Forge
+Clothes, maps of Jamaica and a pilot’s logbook bearing the Cessna’s number were found about 30 miles south of Atlanta days later.‘Cocaine Bear’ set for 2023 release

 More than 200 pounds of cocaine were found in a remote wooded area of Fannin County, Georgia in the days after Thornton’s death, according to the AP .
 Another bag containing 75 pounds was found nearby on Nov.
 5.